 - Please name file in the following format: [Last name]PfohoApp[year].docx

-- Also by this date, please request that an unofficial transcript to be sent to House Office (or emailed to email@example.com)
+- Also by this date, submit the Dean's Letter Request form, MCAT score reports, and an unofficial transcript (sent to House Office or emailed to firstname.lastname@example.org).

 May - Letters of Recommendation from spring semester professors are due in House Office May 1